b-g-goodell/sta-tra/README.md

         cat ~/.ssh/id_rsa.pub

 which I then copy-paste into the DigitalOcean SSH key prompt.
-I can then simply use
+We use

         ssh root@ip.address.here

-To ssh into the droplet.
+to ssh into the droplet as root, and then we create a new user, add it to the sudo group, and generate ssh keys for that new user.
+Then rather than loggin in as root, log in as the local user.

 # Coinbase API keys